 At the time of creating this lesson I wrote a post dedicated to my father that you can readhere.
 He passed away a few years ago but I still miss him and think he was the best doctor ever and not just because he was my father and girls always think the best of their fathers but because, when treating his patients, he relied more on instinct and experience than on books and this is essential to a doctor.

 Click on the picture advertising the lesson plan if you want to do some practice.Level: A2

-I’m still teaching reported speech.
-Here are some ideas to get my students love???? (well, maybe I’m getting a bit carried away) reported speech.
+I love teaching reported speech.
+I don’t know if students can feel when a teacher enjoys teaching something though I have the impression that somehow it shows.
+Here are some ideas to get my students “love” (well, maybe I’m getting a bit carried away) reported speech.
 Hopefully, some of them will do the trick.

 The idea is the same as above.
-I´ll let the students do all the work (we, teachers, need a break from time to time, don’t we?). .
+I´ll let the students do all the work (we, teachers, need a break from time to time, don’t we?).
 The song is quite easy to understand and though they might not pick up everything, they will still be able to come up with some good reported statements.
-The idea is: students listen to the song once, share with their partners , listen again , pair once again and check with me.
-It might be useful to correct using the video+lyrics.
+The idea is:

 Preparation: before the game, students have been taught the following reporting verbs: ask, tell, warn, advise, suggest and offer.